 How to Reach Thillai Nataraja Temple, Chidambaram

-By Air: The nearest airport is at Chennai, 250 km.
+By Air: The nearest airport is in Chennai, 250 km.
 From Cuddalore on-road 50KM, Air: The nearest International airports are Chennai (200Km ).
 Another nearest Air Port is in Pondicherry has charter flights located 25KM from Cuddalore.
 New Airport also prosed and the work is in progress, At Neyveli in the same District located 45Km from Cuddalore Town the headquarters of this District.

 By Train: Chennai to Villupuram, Cuddalore, Chidambaram headquarters of the district.
 Railway: 1.
 Chennai – Villupuram – Cuddalore – Thanjavoor – Trichy Railways route runs through the district headquarters of Cuddalore Town.
 2. Chennai – Villupuram – Vridhachalam – Trichy is another major railway route available in this district.
 It is also operational, in which Cuddalore Town loacts Vridhachalam to 50KM.
 There is connecting rail route is also available between Cuddalore and Vridhachalam.

 By Road: Chennai to Puducherry (Pondycherry) vila ECR or Chengalpattu Dindivanam headquarters, then Cuddalore, Chidambaram.
 Path: Transportation by the path in Cuddalore District is very fine.
 NH45, NH45A national highways pass through Cuddalore.
-State Highways 32 & 36 pass through the District of Cuddalore, too.
+State Highways 32 & 36 passes through the District of Cuddalore, too.
 Cuddalore is situated on the road 200Km from the headquarters of the state.